RaidenSora/Lendsta/README.md

 - Dashboard summary: total loans, total amount, average interest, paid count, and unpaid amount.
 - Per-person summary with the same key metrics.
 - Clean list and detail views with overflow-safe UI and ellipsized text.
+- Export loans as CSV: copy, save to Downloads, or share.

 ## Screens